 Soaps & Cleansers: 1 year after opening

-You would think cleansing products would be good for a long time, but it turns out that bacteria on our hands can grow on bar soap and liquid cleanser containers.
+You would think cleansing products would be good for a long time, but it turns out that the bacteria from our hands can grow on bar soap and liquid cleanser containers.

 When it’s time to toss: Bar soap is cracked or has been sitting in water and has a slimy film (which bacteria thrive in!).
 Liquid cleansers look runny or the pump is dirty or moldy.